-Mariah Carey Shares Two Sizzling Throwbacks In Honor Of “Heartbreaker” Anniversary
+Mariah Carey Shares Two Sizzling Throwbacks In Honor Of ‘Heartbreaker’ Anniversary

 “Best music video of the 90s,” one fan said.

-Over the years, Mariah has gone through some ups and downs with her weight.
+Over the years, Mariah has gone through some ups-and-downs with her weight.
 She has rocked a more voluptuous physique in the past decade than she did when she was just starting out.
-However, her fans absolutely love the singer’s incredible curves, and cheer whenever she exposes them in a form-fitting, figure-revealing outfit.
+However, her fans absolutely love the singer’s incredible curves and cheer whenever she exposes them in a form-fitting, figure-revealing outfit.

-In a recent event she attended, Mariah opted to rock a brown wrap dress that had a plunging neckline to showcase her ample assets and a figure-hugging fit.
-A high slit meant that one leg was exposed, and many fans noticed Mariah’s slimmer physique in the look.
+At a recent event she attended, Mariah opted to rock a brown wrap dress that had a plunging neckline to showcase her ample assets and a figure-hugging fit.
+A high slit meant that one leg was exposed, and many fans noticed Mariah’s slimmer physique in the ensemble.